I work in the

 I supervise theses in topics in adversarial knowledge discovery, focusing on textual data and graph/relational data.
 I work with colleagues in Politics (radicalization, borders, political speech), Business (financial fraud), and Psychology (deception) so there are possibilities in interdisciplinary research in these directions as well.

 My funding levels do not allow me to supervise international students unless they have funding from their own countries; this applies to summer students, graduate students, and postdocs.
+I am happy to consider students applying via CALDO or the Saudi Bureau.

 My current graduate students: